 - Arugula smoothie

-As always, I hope you enjoy this recipe for a delicious green smoothie!
+As always, I hope you enjoy this recipe for a delicious tropical smoothie with fresh greens!
 If you like the recipe, feel free to rate it and leave a comment.

 - Total Time: 5 minutes